pelinevleksiz/validdoc/SDD.md

 ### 4.3 `templates`

 Draft-level definition — holds the named field boxes that `TEMPLATED` mode matches a document against.
-Managed by admins via `TemplateController`.
+Managed by admins via `TemplateController`; listable by any authenticated user for selection at upload time.

 | Column | Type | Constraints |
 |---|---|---|